Santhoshkumar345/Mini-project-with-JSP/README.md

 # Mini-project-with-JSP
-In this project I have created a page for
-Register the ID, Login the ID and info page after registering the ID it will redirect to login page and after login it will redirect to the web page. for this project i have used HTML, CSS, Java Servlet, MY sql.
+In this i have used JSP technology to get input from the user and insert it into the database.And also fetch data from the database and display to the user.For this project i have used HTML, JSP, My sql and Apache Tomcat 10.0v server.